 Search for the terms: marriage and equal*.
 (The asterisk tells the database to search for all forms of the word.)
 Are the results what you expect?
 Why or why not?
 What other terms might you want to search?

 Term Clusters show other terms that appear near your search terms in the documents.

 Run a search for "lavender menace."
-On the left navigation bar, look for "Analyze Results," and then select "Term Clusters."
+On the right side of the results page, look for and select "Topic Finder."

 What does the visualization wheel tell you?
 What can't it tell you?
 What other term searches might you want to do?